BrownCSCI1430/glossary/COURSE_CONTENT.md

 ### Filter

 As generally as possible, a filter is a **function of the local neighborhood** which operates on a signal.\
-This function can be continuous or discrete, linear or non-linear, ... etc, and the "local neighborhood" can even be infinite in extent.
+This function can be continuous or discrete, linear or non-linear, ... etc, and the "local neighborhood" can be any size: from a single point to an infinite extent.

 ### Image Filtering

-It is the computation of a **function of the local neighborhood** of an image **at each position**.\
+Image filtering is the computation of a **function of the local neighborhood** of an image **at each position**.\
-We use filtering to enhance, extract information from, and detect patterns in images.
+It may be used to _enhance_, _extract information_ from, or _detect patterns_ in images.

 ### Convolution

-As generally as possible, convolution is an **operation** which takes two functions and produces a third function whose value at some point X is the _integral_ of the _product_ of the first function and the second function _flipped in the x direction then offset by X_.
+As generally as possible, convolution is an **operation** which takes two functions and produces a third function, one whose value at some point X is the **integral** of the **product** of the first function and the second function **flipped in the x direction then offset by X**.
 Whew!\
 \
-This is relevant to us because the convolution of a given **image** and **filter** is the result of **image filtering**!\
+This is relevant because **image filtering** can be implemented by convolving an **image** and a **filter**.\
-Note: In the context of digital image processing, _integrals_ are just sums over matrix elements, _products_ are Hadamard products, and _flipping_ is just rotating by 180°.\
 \
-`Todo: check if this is a necessary and sufficient explanation`
+Aside: In the context of digital image processing, "integrals" are just sums over matrix elements, "products" refer to Hadamard products, and "flipping" is just rotating a 2D matrix by 180°.\
+\
+**Important: _convolution is both commutative and associative._**

 ### Correlation

-Correlation is the same as convolution, but without the flipping: if you can do one, you can do the other, simply by doing the flipping yourself.\
+Correlation is the same as convolution, but **without the flipping**.\
-**_Correlation is not commutative, but convolution is_**.
+Observe that if you are using a 180°-rotationally-symmetric kernel, then convolution and correlation are identical.\
+\
+**Important: _correlation is neither commutative nor associative._**

 ### Kernel

-In the context of digital image processing, a kernel is a **2D matrix** which acts as a (linear) filter when **convolved** with another 2D matrix, typically an image.
+In the context of digital image processing, a kernel is a **2D matrix** which acts as a filter when **convolved** with another 2D matrix, typically an image.

 ### Separability

 When used to describe a kernel, separability refers to the kernel's ability to be **factored out** as the **product of two 1D kernels** (one row and one column vector).\
+\
 Given a separable kernel `K` which factors out into `R` and `C`, and an image `I`:\
 `K * I == R * (C * I) == C * (R * I)`, where `*` represents the convolution operator.

-### Linearity

-When used to describe a kernel, linearity refers to... `Todo`

-### Correlation and Convolution
+### Linearity and Shift Invariance

-`Todo`
+These are properties of operations.\
+\
+Suppose you have some operation `T` such that `y(t) = T( x(t) )`.\
+If `T` is linear: `T( a * x1(t) + b * x2(t) ) = a * y1(t) + b * y2(t)`\
+If `T` is shift-invariant: `y(t - s) = T( x(t - s) )`\
+\
+Any operation which is **both linear and shift-invariant** can be represented as a `convolution`.\
+Convolution itself is also linear and shift-invariant.

 ## 2.2 Thinking in Frequency I

 ### Aliasing

-Aliasing refers two signals becoming indistinguishable from one another due to sampling.
-When you don't have enough samples, there are chances that you won't be able to capture the underlying patterns in the signals.
-Aliasing can be potentially dangerous and could result in some "errors", eg. car wheels appearing to spin the wrong way, or striped shirts looking strange on color television.

-Solutions to the aliasing problem:

-- sample more
-- apply Gaussian filtering to the signal before sampling.
-This essentially removes all frequencies that are greater than half the new sampling frequency (see Nyquist-Shannon for why this is useful)
+Aliasing refers to when a signal becomes **indistinguishable** from a different signal, due to **sampling**.\
+\
+An example is when car wheels appear to spin the wrong way in videos &mdash; the orientation of the wheel with time is the signal, and the video's frames are the samples.
+If your sampling rate is too low, a fast clockwise rotation can look exactly like a counter-clockwise one.

 ### Nyquist-Shannon Sampling Theorem

-The Nyquist-Shannon Sampling Theorem provides a rule of thumb for generating samples in order to avoid aliasing.
-The theorem states the following:
+The Nyquist-Shannon Sampling Theorem provides a rule for sampling which prevents aliasing:\
+\

-when sampling a signal at discrete intervals, the sampling frequency must be ≥ 2 \* f<sub>max</sub>, where f<sub>max</sub> = max frequency of the input signal
+_When sampling a signal **at discrete intervals**, the sampling frequency must be `≥ 2 * f_max`, where `f_max`is the absolute maximum frequency of the input signal._\

-`I dont know how to cleanly display equations in markdown :(`
+\
+If this rule is followed, it is possible reconstruct the original signal _perfectly_ from its samples &mdash; lossless compression.

+### Preventing Aliasing

+Following the Nyquist-Shannon sampling theorem, you can either:\
+a.
+Increase the sampling rate, or\
+b.
+Decrease the maximum frequency of the input signal.
+This can be done via Gaussian filtering.

-### Hybrid images
+### Hybrid Images

-The combination of the high frequencies of one image and the low frequencies of another image.
-The result of the combination is an image that appears to look like either the first original image or the second depending on what scale you view the hybrid at.
+These images are formed by combining the high-frequency components of one image with the low-frequency components of another image.\
+The result is a third "hybrid" image that looks like either the first or the second image, depending on the scale at which it is viewed.

-####

 ---